TCM21-SIBD03/reportSIBD/README.md

-# MODERNIZAÇÃO DO SUPERMERCADO LOCAL
+# Modernização do Supermercado Local

 Projeto desenvolvido pelos alunos de numero A038303, A038293, A041951, A035207 da equipa SIBD03.